-Hiking the Mount Baldy Trail
+Hiking the Mount Baldy Trail in California

 Hiking the Mount Baldy trail is beautiful and challenging – it’s one of my favorites in all of Southern California.
 Every time I go, I’m blown away by how challenging it is, and how accomplished I feel after – and how beautiful the views are.
 For backpacking trips, I usually try to make it up to the Sierra Nevada mountain range, but day hikes are great for those weekends that I don’t want to drive 5-6 hours.
-Read on for information for hiking Mount Baldy in California, as well as how to get there, where to park, and where you can camp.
+Read on for information about hiking Mount Baldy in California, as well as how to get there, where to park, and where you can camp.

 Hiking Mount Baldy has become increasingly crowded over the years, so it’s important to be prepared so that you can have a successful summit!
 Although very strenuous, if you do it right, it’s well worth the hike!

 There is another Mt Baldy in Utah, so you definitely don’t want to confuse the two!

 Otherwise known as Mount San Antonio, the summit of Mt Baldy in California sits at 10,064 feet in elevation.
 To get to the Mount Baldy trailhead, you exit the 210 freeway and head north about 20 minutes on a curvy, mountain road towards Manker Flats campground.
 It’s really quite a quick ride from the 210, unlike the mountain road to Big Bear which can take forever with some traffic.
 The hike to the summit of Mt Baldy in California starts just beyond the Manker Flats campground (less than a mile, I’d say) at around 6,000 feet, so there’s a substantial amount of elevation gain on this hike.